nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_4/readme.md

 Perhaps the single most important step to make your results open is to assign them a globally unique and persistent identifier.
 This will give you a single code, URL, or number that you can use to uniquely refer to a research object.
 Any derived research object can use this identifier to link to it and create a traceable and rich history of use and development.
 Crucially, this identifier can be used by others to cite and credit your work ([source](https://opensciency.github.io/sprint-content/open-results/lesson3-apply-open-results.html)).

 The identifier must also be persistent.
 This guarantees that the identifier points to the same research object for a long period of time.
-What counts as “persistent” is, of course, a matter of degree since even the most stable identifier probably won’t survive the Sun engulfing the Earth in a few billion years.
-In this context, “persistent” implies that it is registered in a database managed by an organization or system that is committed to maintaining it as stable and backwards compatible for the foreseeable future.
+What counts as "persistent" is, of course, a matter of degree since even the most stable identifier probably won't survive the Sun engulfing the Earth in a few billion years.
+In this context, "persistent" implies that it is registered in a database managed by an organization or system that is committed to maintaining it as stable and backwards compatible for the foreseeable future.

 For example, URLs (for example, a personal website, GitHub repository, or cloud storage) are notoriously not persistent since they can change their contents frequently or become invalid without maintenance.
 On the other hand, Journal publications have a Digital Object Identifier (DOI) whose persistence is guaranteed by the International DOI Foundation.